Amal Dutta: Tactics

 Dutta was renowned for his bold and innovative tactics and formation, Diamond system.
 Popularly known as the "Diamond Coach" of Indian football for utilising the 3–4–3 diamond formation, he was one of the key figures who shaped the Kolkata Derby rivalry between Mohun Bagan and East Bengal.
+Dutta is India's first ever licensed coach, who is credited to have employed modern methods in domestic football, before those became popular in the country.

 During his early days with the "red and gold brigade" as head coach, he felt that 2–3–5 formation is outdated and wanted to try a three-man defence influenced by the Soviet Union.
 His proposal to acquire the three-man defence tactic was denied by then East Bengal manager Jyotish Chandra Guha.
 He brought the iconic Brazilian 4–2–4 system in Mohun Bagan despite opposition from club legends including Sailen Manna, and later used the bold 3–4–3 formation.
 As chief coach of India, Dutta introduced the 4–4–2 formation at the Football at the 1987 South Asian Games, in which they won gold defeating Nepal.
 The 3–4–3 diamond formation was popularly used by Johan Cruyff's FC Barcelona.
 Being a stickler for discipline, Dutta revolutionized football in Kolkata.

-Death
+Personal life

+Dutta was born in Calcutta, brought up in Shikdarpara Lane.
+Noted Bengali poet and writer Akshay Kumar Baral was his maternal grandfather.
+In his earlier days, Dutta learnt Tabla playing from Radheshyam Dutta.
+He was married to Arati Dutta.
+The 1946 riots in Bengal changed Dutta's life for a while.
+In his working career before entering into coaching, Dutta was employed in both Bengal Nagpur Railway and Income Tax Department of India.
+He also worked in Rifle Factory Ishapore, also coached the institution's football team.

+He is author of several books including Football Khelte Hole (lit.
+'If You Play Football'), and his autobiography Jotodin Bnachi (lit.
+'So Long As I Am Alive').
 Dutta died on 10 July 2016 at the age of 86.
-He is survived by a son and a daughter.

 Legacy

 In July 2016, Utpal Ganguly, president of Indian Football Association, announced that the best coach of every Calcutta Football League season will be awarded with Amal Dutta Trophy, as IFA's tribute to Amal Dutta.

 A multipurpose stadium named "Amal Dutta Krirangan" in Dum Dum, North 24 Parganas, was built in honour of Dutta, which was inaugurated by sports and PWD minister Aroop Biswas in March 2020.
+The stadium also hosts matches of Calcutta Football League.